Andreas Bummel

 Andreas Bummel is best known for his advocacy of a world parliament.

-He is founder and Executive Director of Democracy Without Borders which coordinates the Campaign for a UN Parliamentary Assembly.
+He is founder and Executive Director of Democracy Without Borders which advocates for a UN Parliamentary Assembly as a key goal.

-He is also one of the founders and convenors of the campaign for inclusive global governance, “We The Peoples”.
+He is also one of the founders and convenors of an international campaign promoting public participation at the UN, “We The Peoples”.

 His book “A World Parliament: Governance and Democracy in the 21st Century” (with Jo Leinen) is the first to provide a comprehensive overview of the vision and project of a global parliament.
 An updated second edition was published in 2024.